roksanajand/statistics_exercises/README.md

      - Results:
        - \(p\)-value stored in `pvalue_2`.
        - Test result (\(H_2\)): 1 if \(H_0\) is rejected, 0 otherwise.

--c) **Chi-Square Goodness-of-Fit Test:**
+   - c) **Chi-Square Goodness-of-Fit Test:**
      - Used `scipy.stats.chisquare()` to test if the flipper lengths of Adelie penguins follow a normal distribution with a mean of 190 and a standard deviation of 6:
        - Binned observed values using `np.histogram()`.
        - Calculated expected frequencies using `scipy.stats.norm.cdf()`.
      - Results:
        - \(p\)-value stored in `pvalue_3`.
        - Test result (\(H_3\)): 1 if \(H_0\) is rejected, 0 otherwise.
    - d) **Two-Sample Kolmogorov-Smirnov Test:**
      - Used `scipy.stats.ks_2samp()` to test if the flipper length distributions of Adelie and Chinstrap penguins are identical:
        - Compared the empirical distribution functions of the two samples.
      - Results:
        - \(p\)-value stored in `pvalue_4`.
        - Test result (\(H_4\)): 1 if \(H_0\) is rejected, 0 otherwise.